abiart/abiart/README.md

 ## Hello ,from the other side 👋

-I am ABIR, currently a Final Year Teleinformatics engenering student and Data science enthusiast :blush:
+I am ABIR, IT Enginner and Mlops enthusiast :blush:
 Art is my second passion :art:

 Welcome to my github world, feel free to check it.

-- 👀 I’m lookingfor an end of study internship
-- 🌱 I’m currently learning Cloud Computing
+- 🌱 I’m currently learning Data Engenniring
 - 📫 How to reach me benamorabir19@gmail.com

 <!---